 The data should be presented as shown below.

-One the pins are frozen the final result should look similar to the image below.
+Once the panes are frozen using Interject's Freeze Panes, the final result should look similar to the image below.

 Step 1: The ReportGrouping() function will collapse or expand all the groups after an Interject event.
 In this case, we will set up ReportGrouping to collapse the groups after a pulling the data (Pull-Run event).